jonesd/docker-presentation/slides.md

 ---
 ## Docker on the developer machine

-+ There are some benefits for using Docker on the developer machine
++ Docker helps on the developer machine but is not a complete solution
-+ Versioned configuration that specifies the runtime environment
++ Versioned configuration of runtime environment is a win
- + Reduces cost to setup and preserve identical runtime environments across all the developer machines
- + Developer machines tend to be closer to production environment and the differences are clearly in the configuration
+ + Reduces cost to setup, keeps dev machines closer to production, and indicates differences
++ Docker containers can be used to handle third party services, such as databases or HTTPD fronts where volume sharing is sufficient
-+ Docker isn't a natural fit to host an IDE such as Eclipse
++ Docker isn't a natural fit to host an IDE such as Eclipse.
- + It is possible to run the IDE within a docker container as if it were a VM but it's a push
-+ Volume sharing between host filesystem and container provides a way for this to works
+ + Volume sharing between host filesystem and container provides a partial solution
- + Debugging is a challenge unless there is a network link into the container or debugging happens in-container
+ + Debugging is a barrier unless remote debugging is supported
- + I have found volume sharing works well enough with NodeJS applications
-+ Eclipse Mars provides simple support for stopping/starting containers and may provide better support in the future
+ + Eclipse Mars provides basic container management and may be enhanced in the future

-+ Docker containers can be used well to handle third party services, such as databases or HTTPD fronts where volume sharing is all that is needed
+---

+## Docker/Containers Pros and Cons

++ Pros
+ + Wrapping deployment artefacts with the entire runtime environment and configuration
+ + Runtime configuration under version control rather than ad-hoc host environments
+ + Docker image is becoming the standard for individual container images

+---

+## Docker/Containers Pros and Cons

++ Cons
+ + Lots of alternatives for orchestration of docker containers - docker-compose still under development
+ + Existing applications need to be updated - mostly around passing in URL to access services in other containers
+ + Conceptual complexity of introducing a new container layer
+ + Docker is still young software and releases can break existing functionality
+ + Had more problems using CentOS as the host OS rather than Ubuntu

 ---

 ## Docker Concepts Summary